derhass/glx_hook/README.md

 Currently, there is no adaptive mode, so you need to have $n times the framerate to not miss any display frames.

+Set GH_FRAMETIME=$mode to aquire frame timings.The following modes are
+supported:
+* 0: no frametime measurements (the default)
+* 1: measure frametime on CPU only
+* 2: measure frametimes on CPU and GPU

+Use GH_FRAMETIME_DELAY=$n to set the delay for the timer queries (default: 3 frames).
+This controls the number of frames the GPU might stay ahead of the CPU.
+Setting a too low number may result in performance degradation in comparison to not measure the frametimes.

+Use GH_FRAMETIME_FRAMES=$n to control the number of frames which are buffered internally (default: 1000 frames).
+The results will be dumped to disk if the buffer is full.
+Setting a too low value here might result in performance degradation due to the output.

+Use GH_FRAMETIME_FILE=$name to control the output file name (default:
+`glx_hook_frametimes`).
+The string `-ctx$num.csv` will automatically be appended, where $num is the number of the GL context.
+The output will be one line per frame, with the following values:

+    CPU GPU latency CPU GPU latency

+where `CPU` denotes timestamps on the CPU, `GPU` denotes timestamps on the GPU and `latency` denotes the latency of the GPU.
+All values are in nanoseconds.
+The  first three values refer to the time directly before the buffer swap, the latter to directly after the swap.
+The `CPU` and `GPU` values are always relative to the buffer swap of the _previous_ frame, and `latency` is just the observed latency at the respective timing probe.
+The first `GH_FRAMETIME_DELAY+1` lines of the file are useless.

 ### INSTALLATION:

 This requires glibc, as we call some internal glibc functions not intended to